artemvmin/traktor_s5_mod/README.md

 |:----:|:---:|:---:|:---:|
 |  1   |  2  |  4  |  8  |

-[5] Random pads may initialize to white instead of the correct color.
-I believe this to be a Traktor software bug.
-It does not affect performance, but it does make me sad.

 ### Mixer FX

 Mixer FX allow you to change the behavior of a deck's filter knob.